Last Updated on January 13, 2023 by Avi Steen

 Hormonal imbalances can cause a wide range of symptoms, including bloating, constipation, weight gain or loss, mood swings, headaches, and fatigue.

 This was my issue while trying to get pregnant.
-I had horrible gut health which caused hormonal imbalance through constipation and bloating while yes, having regular periods.
+I had horrible gut health, which caused hormonal imbalance through constipation and bloating while, yes, having regular periods.

 Are Your Basal Body Temperatures Shifting?

-Basal body temperature (BBT) is the temperature taken when you first wake up in the morning before you get out of bed.
 Your BBT varies throughout your menstrual cycle and spikes around the time of ovulation due to an increase in progesterone production by the corpus luteum, which is responsible for sustaining pregnancy until the placenta takes over at around 10 weeks gestation.

 You can track your BBT using a special basal body temperature thermometer available at most drugstores and tracking inside a fertility tracking app.
 If your BBT does not have a significant shift in temperatures each month to signify ovulation, this could be another reason you’re not getting pregnant.